Man arrested after Fort Smith shooting Monday

 He is also being held on two misdemeanor warrants for failure to pay fine and for failure to appear.

-Aric Mitchell, spokesman with the Fort Smith Police Department, said Tuesday the shooting took place about 7:13 p.m.
-Monday around the 100 block of Garrison Avenue near Harry E. Kelley Park in downtown Fort Smith.
+Aric Mitchell, spokesman with the Police Department, said Tuesday the shooting took place about 7:13 p.m.
+Monday around the 100 block of Garrison Avenue near Harry E. Kelley Park in downtown.

-A 39-year-old woman was shot multiple times, although the injuries she sustained were not life-threatening, Mitchell said.
+A 39-year-old woman was shot multiple times, although the injuries she suffered weren't life-threatening, Mitchell said.

-He police haven't yet located a second, male victim who is in the initial report.
-Witnesses at the scene told officers the man fled on foot when the gunshots started.
+Police haven't yet found a second, male victim who's in the initial report.
+Witnesses told officers the man fled on foot when the gunshots started.

 "So we believe everything is accounted for, but we do still need to talk to him," Mitchell said.
 "We would invite that individual to come forward and tell us what he knows."

-Earls is scheduled to appear in court Thursday, according to a detention center deputy.
+Earls is scheduled to appear in court Thursday, according to a jail deputy.